-(a)(b) The Auditor determined compliance with these standard subparts based on Policy 11062.2 that requires OPR provide specialized training to OPR investigators who conduct investigations into allegations of sexual abuse and assault, as well as Office of Detention Oversight staff, and other OPR staff, as appropriate.
-The training should cover, at a minimum, interviewing sexual abuse and assault victims, sexual abuse and assault evidence collection in confinement settings, the criteria and evidence required for administrative action or prosecutorial referral, and information about effective cross-agency coordination in the investigation process.
+(a)(b) The Auditor determined compliance with these standard subparts based on Policy 11062.2 that requires, "OPR provide specialized training to OPR investigators who conduct investigations into allegations of sexual abuse and assault, as well as Office of Detention Oversight staff, and other OPR staff, as appropriate.
+The training should cover, at a minimum, interviewing sexual abuse and assault victims, sexual abuse and assault evidence collection in confinement settings, the criteria and evidence required for administrative action or prosecutorial referral, and information about effective cross-agency coordination in the investigation process."
 The lesson plan for this specialized training is the ICE OPR Investigations Incidents of Sexual Abuse and Assault, which covers in depth investigative techniques, evidence collections, and covers all aspects to conducting an investigation of sexual abuse in a confinement setting.
-The agency offers another level of training, the PREA Fact Finders Training, which provides information needed to conduct the initial investigation at the facility to determine if an incident has taken place or to complete the administrative investigation.
+The agency also offers another level of training, the PREA Fact Finders Training, which provides information needed to conduct the initial investigation at the facility to determine if an incident has taken place or to complete the administrative investigation.
 This training includes topics related to interacting with traumatized victims; best practices for interacting with LEP detainees; best practices for interacting with Lesbian, Gay, Bi-sexual, Transgender, Intersex (LGBTI), and disabled detainees; and an overall view of the investigative process.
-The Auditor verified the NYCHR Investigator's training on the OPR's SharePoint site.
-There were no allegations of sexual abuse at the NYCHR for the audit period.
+Both these trainings and documented evidence of training for ICE staff were available on the ERAU SharePoint for review by the Auditor.
+The facility does not currently employ a trained investigator; however, the Auditor was informed by the AFOD that any investigation conducted at the ADHR would be performed by a trained investigator.
+There were no allegations of sexual abuse at the ADHR for the audit period.